Southampton-RSG/2021-11-1-socobio-crs/novice/shell/05-loop.md

 $ mv basilisk.dat minotaur.dat unicorn.dat original-*.dat
 ~~~

 This wouldn't back up our files, instead we would get an error.
-If on a Mac it would look like:
+If on a Mac or Linux it would look like:

 ~~~ {.error}
 mv: target `original-*.dat' is not a directory